Harold H. Burton: Military service

+Promoted to captain, Burton also served as assistant regimental adjutant.
+After eight days of intense combat, the regiment was relieved on October 4, 1918.
+The 91st Division was then transferred to Belgium to assist French forces.
+During operations near Audenarde, Burton took command of the regiment's forces in the city after Colonel Davis was killed by artillery fire.
+He established his command post in the town hall, continuing operations despite ongoing shelling.

+For his service, Burton received several decorations.
+He was awarded the Belgian Croix de guerre on December 17, 1918, "for extraordinary heroism and gallantry in action during the advance from the Lys to beyond the Scheldt River in the vicinity of Audenarde, Belgium."
+He also received a Meritorious Citation Certificate from General John J. Pershing "for exceptionally meritorious and conspicuous services during the Argonne Offensive."

+After the Armistice on November 11, 1918, Burton remained in Europe for occupation duties until 1919.
+Upon returning to the United States, he was honorably discharged at Camp Sherman in Ohio, rejoined his family in Cleveland, resumed his law practice, and taught at Western Reserve University Law School.
+Continuing his military involvement, Burton served as a captain in the Ohio National Guard with the 331st Infantry Regiment, 83rd Infantry Division, for nearly two decades.
+In 1921, he authored the regimental history of the 361st Infantry Regiment, titled 600 Days' Service and joined several veterans' organizations, including the Army and Navy Union, the Veterans of Foreign Wars, and the American Legion.

 Politics

 In the late 1920s, Burton entered politics as a Republican.
 He was elected to the East Cleveland Board of Education in 1927 and to the Ohio House of Representatives in 1928.
 After serving briefly in the Ohio House, he became law director for the City of Cleveland in 1929 before returning to private practice in 1932.

 In 1935, Burton was elected mayor of Cleveland.
 He worked on issues of continuing assimilation of immigrant populations, supporting industry in the city, and dealing with transportation needs.
 Re-elected twice, he served until entering the U.S. Senate in 1941.
 For his decorous personal life and opposition to organized crime, he was dubbed "the Boy Scout Mayor."

 In 1940, Burton was elected to the U.S. Senate, with 52.3% of the vote, defeating John McSweeney.
 He served on the Senate Special Committee to Investigate the National Defense Program, which monitored the U.S. war effort during World War II.
 Also on the committee was then-Senator Harry S. Truman.